Central Park South: Peregrine Falcons

 Highlights: one nest exchange & the male falcon was on nest for at least 3 hours.

-• By 5:15p a falcon dropped down to the nest level before I could identify it to gender.
+• No falcons were spotted after scanning the area.• By 5:15p a falcon dropped down to the nest level before I could identify it to gender.
 The location was on the GM's N face, right section, 7 in from the W. There was a possible nest exchange which I would've missed since I was looking with the scope at a different set of fences.

 • By 5:20p the female arrived & landed on the GM.
 She left the area around 5:46p.
 Her perch was on the GM's N face, center section, 2 in from the W.